 - Pages are set to automatically print in 8.5 X 11 paper size for use in a 3 ring binder.
 However, you can resize your pages once you open your cookbook in Microsoft Word.

 - We will be adding indexing functionality in the near future.
 In order to use this feature, you will need to select a Main Ingredient for your recipes.

 Once you have downloaded and opened your cookbook .doc file in Microsoft Word, you can modify printed page size, page orientation, margin size, add page numbers, add/remove headers and footers, add photos and additional pages, etc. Once you are happy with your cookbook, print as you normally would.

 How To Add Page Numbers To Cookbook Pages

 The cookbook pages are not numbered, intentionally.
-Some users may want to add extra pages within their cookbooks, such as family photos, larger recipe images, cooking informational pages, dividers, etc. Also, most browsers do not yet support page numbers for pages printed from the web.
+Some users may want to add extra pages within their cookbooks, such as family photos, larger recipe images, cooking informational pages, dividers, etc.

 If you will be adding additional pages and want to add page numbers later, you will need to follow the instructions in the paragraph below.

 How To Add Photos And Digital Scrapbook Elements To Pages